jujunet37/Cam87-Astrogatines-Edition/README.md

 - ESP32 PID : In this folder you can found the .ino file for the ESP32 PID and the files to upload on the board for the webserver.

-- Gerbers : gerbers files to make the 4 layers PCB (choose 1 oz for each layer)
+- Gerbers : gerbers files to make the 4 layers PCB (choose 1oz for each layer for cam pcb and 1oz external 0.5oz inner for power board)

 - Old ASCOM Platform : This is the ASCOM platform version 6.2 that works with this camera, I  haven't tried newer versions.